richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

-# Data Acquisition: Azure Cost Management API
+# Data Acquisition: Azure Cost Management

 It is not possible to simply query the Azure cost details dataset with your favorite data tools.
+It is possible, however, to get the data.

-However, Microsoft [Cost Management + Billing](https://learn.microsoft.com/en-us/azure/cost-management-billing/automate/usage-details-best-practices) documentation abstracts multiple options: 1) Azure Portal, 2) Power BI, 3) API, and 4) Exports.
+Microsoft [Cost Management + Billing](https://learn.microsoft.com/en-us/azure/cost-management-billing/automate/usage-details-best-practices) documentation abstracts multiple options: 1) Azure Portal, 2) Power BI, 3) API, and 4) Exports.
 This documentation details step-by-step instructions for some of these options.

 | Option | Pros | Cons |
 | ----- | ----- | ----- |